jasonumiker-sysdig/example-scenarios/README.md

 Sysdig provides a crypto mining example at https://github.com/sysdiglabs/policy-editor-attack that we run as #5 in example-curls.sh.

 NOTE: This example will deliberatly fail to actually mine - we are just triggering the rules looking for mining tools like cgminer

+NOTE: This example currently only works with Intel/AMD (not ARM/M1/M2)